racsing/master-data-structure-and-algo/README.md

 # Interview Preparation - Python

-My solutions to coding interview problems on LeetCode interview preparation resource.
-I will be adding my solutions to this repository every day starting  01 June, 2022.
+My solutions to coding interview problems on LeetCode.
+I will be adding my solutions to this repository every day starting from 01 June, 2022.

 #### Difficulty Levels solved </br>